MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/set-up-ad-units-in-your-app.md

 # Set up ad units in your app

-When you display banner ads, interstitial ads, or native ads in your app, you must specify an application ID and ad unit ID.
-While you are developing your app, use the appropriate [test application ID and ad unit ID values](test-mode-values.md) to see how your app renders ads during testing.
+Every banner ad, interstitial ad, or native ad control in your app has a corresponding *ad unit* that is used by our services to serve ads to the control.
+Each ad unit consists of an *ad unit ID* and *application ID*.
+While you are developing your app, assign [test application ID and ad unit ID values](test-mode-values.md) to your control to confirm that your app shows test ads.
+These test values can only be used in a test version of your app.

 After you finish testing your app and you are ready to submit it to Windows Dev Center, you must update your app code to use application ID and ad unit ID values from the [Monetize with ads](../publish/monetize-with-ads.md) page in the Windows Dev Center dashboard.
 If you try to use test values in your live app, your app will not receive live ads.

-> [!IMPORTANT]
-> You can use each ad unit in only one app.
-If you use an ad unit in more than one app, ads will not be served for that ad unit.

 To set up the ad units for your live app: